FunctionFoundry/react-set-animate/README.md

 # react-set-animate

-Based on the excellent project https://github.com/tejitak/react-state-animation
+Based on the excellent project https://github.com/petermoresi/react-set-animate

-react-state-animation provides a Promise based API for mutating the value of a React component; built with D3's timer, ease and interpolation routines.
+react-set-animate provides a Promise based API for mutating the value of a React component; built with D3's timer, ease and interpolation routines.

 This works with [React](http://facebook.github.io/react/) v0.14.